nfrechette/acl-ue4-plugin/Docs/README.md

 ![Default ACL Options](Images/CompressionSettings_Default.png)

 The ACL [error metric](https://github.com/nfrechette/acl/blob/develop/docs/error_metrics.md) simulates virtual vertices at a fixed distance from each and every bone.
 This is meant to approximate the visual mesh.
 Choosing an appropriate value for the *Default Virtual Vertex Distance* is important.
 The default value of **3cm** is generally suitable for ordinary characters but large objects or exotic characters might require fine tuning.
-UE4 also has support for special bones that require more accuracy.
+UE also has support for special bones that require more accuracy.
 By default, every bone that has a socket attached will be deemed as needing high accuracy as well as any bone that contains one of the substrings present in `UAnimationSettings::KeyEndEffectorsMatchNameArray`.
 Common substrings included are: *hand, eye, IK, camera, etc*.
 For those special bones, the *Safe Virtual Vertex Distance* is used instead.

 The ACL optimization algorithm will attempt to aggressively remove everything it can until the error exceeds a specified *Error Threshold*.
 For this reason, the threshold is very important and it should be very conservative.
 A default value of **0.01cm** is appropriate for cinematographic quality and most likely does not require any tuning.
 The error threshold works in conjunction with the virtual vertex distance since the error is measured on the virtual vertices.